Mahiro2211/Mahiro2211/README.md

 # About Me😊

 <strong font-size=16>I am passionate about machine learning and deep learning.
-I am currently learning C++, Python, and JavaScript.<strong/>
+I am currently learning C++, Python, and JavaScript for a further application.<strong/>

-## My wishes in the long term
- - [x] Doing My favorate thing
- - [ ] Get a master's degrees
- - [ ] Have a try on the TOEIC test
- - [ ] Get a doctorate

 ## My wishes in 2024
  - [ ] do CS61C and few opencourse lab